-Born in Detroit, MI on Valentines Day, Pat Smillie, was the first of two children born to young parents Ronald (an iron worker) and Rose Marie Smillie (an administrative assistant at American Motors).
+Born in Detroit, MI on Valentines Day 1969, Pat Smillie, was the first of two children born to young parents Ronald (an iron worker) and Rose Marie Smillie.
 Some of Pat's earliest musical influences included Ray Charles, Joe Cocker, and classic Detroit artists such as Bob Seger, The Temptations, Marvin Gaye, Stevie Wonder and Mitch Ryder.

 Over the years, Pat Smillie has served as a support act for blues legends such as Koko Taylor, Bobby Rush, and original “Blues Brother” Dan Aykroyd (who performed with Jim Belushi).
-More recently, he has opened shows for Mitch Ryder, The Robert Cray Band, and Bob Seger (a member of the Rock & Roll Hall of Fame).
+He has opened shows for Mitch Ryder, The Robert Cray Band, and Bob Seger (a member of the Rock & Roll Hall of Fame).

-Pat Smillie continues to perform regularly both in Chicago and across the Midwest region of the United States.
+In 2015, Pat Smillie returned to live in his hometown of Detroit, MI.
 He is currently writing songs and recording demos for an upcoming studio project.